 Wismar - has UNESCO World Heritage status and a wealth of restored medieval buildings

 Stralsund - is another UNESCO World Heritage town with fine buildings, good museums and a modern, world-class Oceanarium

 Bad Doberan - a small town with a magnificent Minster church in the walled grounds of the former monastery.
 Departure point for the steam railway, the MolliBahn.

 Güstrow - site of a smaller castle and a wonderful Museum of Nativity Cribs, home town of the sculptor Barlach.

 All of these towns are within 2 hours travelling time from Warnemünde and are covered by the Mecklenburg Länder Day Ticket (for details please see page 'Tickets - DeutscheBahn/Local' )

-Each page includes web sites with information on what to see and do along with directions on how toget there from Warnemünde and navigate from the station.
+Each town has its own page and each page includes information on what to see and do, useful web page addresses and directions on how to get there from Warnemünde and navigate from the station.
 We know from experience that when travelling in a foreign country time-tables, ticket pricing and maps are not always easy to understand so we have tried, by using our local knowledge, to present the options and directions relevant to each town in an easy format.

 We hope that this site will help you to make the best possible use of your short time here and wish you a very pleasant stay in Mecklenburg.

 Happy cruising, Anni